CivicActions/guidebook/docs/040-employee-handbook-us/benefits-and-holidays.md

 ## Professional Development Stipend

 Employees are encouraged to take education and training courses related to their profession.
-When appropriate, and with prior approval, CivicActions will pay for all or a portion of such courses.
+When appropriate, and with prior approval, Bloom Works will pay for all or a portion of such courses.

+## Floating Holidays
+All full-time, regular employees receive 8 floating holidays per year in addition to Bloom Works’ regular paid holidays.
+These floating holidays may be used only for religious or cultural holidays, employee birthdays, or other state or federal holidays during which Bloom Works remains open.

+Floating holidays are available at the beginning of each calendar year for all current employees.
+A new employee hired before the end of the first half of the calendar year will receive 6 floating holidays upon hire; a new employee hired during the second half of the calendar year will receive 4 floating holidays upon hire.
+The request must be scheduled and approved in advance by the employee's immediate supervisor.

+Floating holidays will not be carried over to the next calendar year, nor may they be cashed out if not taken or paid upon termination of employment.